don-ferris/MediaMonsta/README.md

   • RealDebrid account
   • Jellyfin instance
   • DebridMediaManager
-  • MediaMonger settings
+  • MediaMonsta settings

-4. go to [your server IP]:2222 to open the MediaMonger web UI in your browser and begin building your offline library.
+4. go to [your server IP]:2222 to open the MediaMonsta web UI in your browser and begin building your offline library.
 5. Go to [your server IP] to use Jellyfin and start watching movies from your library.